donnatopia/algorithms-practice/leetcode/744. Find Smallest Letter Greater than Target/nextGreatestLetter.md

   - if the currentOrder is greater than the targetOrder
     - then return the current letter
 - return the first element of the letters array

+- optimization with binary search algo
+- define the left pointer as 0
+- define the right pointer as the length of the letters array
+- define the result as the first item in the array
+- while the left pointer is less than right pointer
+  - define the midpoint as the floor value of the right + left divided by 2
+  - if the value at the midpoint is greater than the target
+    - update the result to the value at the midpoint
+    - update the right pointer to the index before the midpoint
+  - else
+    - update the left pointer to the index after the midpoint
+- return the result variable

 ## <a href='./nextGreatestLetter.test.js'>About the Tests</a>